 Digital thermometers are typically more accurate than mercury thermometers.
 They are simple, easy to use, and offer faster results.
 The best thing about this type of thermometer is that they are safer.

 Earlier, mercury thermometers were more accurate than digital ones.
-However, with technological development, electronic thermometers are able to match the same accuracy.
+However, with technological development, electronic thermometers can match the same accuracy.
 However, make sure you buy a high-quality digital thermometer.
 At Caretek, you will find the best digital thermometers for accurate results.

-To learn more about the accuracy of digital thermometers, continue reading.
+To learn more about the advantages of using digital thermometers, continue reading.

 Accuracy of a Digital Thermometer